-“Less than four million people live in Bosnia and Herzegovina, hence the country has fourteen ministries of environment.
-Ordinary citizens have no chance to understand responsibilities of different state authorities and possibilities of using their own rights,” explains Zuzana Vachunova, environmental protection expert from Arnika, non-governmental organization from the Czech Republic.
-“Complexity of the administration system makes a serious barrier to necessary inclusion of its citizens in decision making process and opens large space to corruption and law abuse in favor of investors and the business,” she adds.
+“Less than four million people live in Bosnia and Herzegovina hence the country has fourteen ministries of environment.
+Ordinary citizens have no chance to understand responsibilities of the different state authorities and the possibilities for using their own rights,” explains Zuzana Vachunova, environmental protection expert from Arnika, a non-governmental organization from the Czech Republic.
+“The complexity of the administrative system makes a serious barrier to the necessary inclusion of its citizens in decision making processes and opens room for corruption and legal abuse in favor of investors and business,” she adds.

-Newly published guide focuses on spatial planning, process of environmental impact assessment, environmental and construction permit.
-It presents few cases from recent time and demonstrates practical use of the law for the benefit of citizens and protection of the environment: hydropower plant projects on Buna and Ugar rivers and campaign to save park in residential area of Borik in Banja Luka.
+The newly published guide focuses on spatial planning, the process of environmental impact assessment, and environmental and construction permits.
+It presents cases from recent years and provides demonstrations for practical application of the law for the benefit and protection of both citizens and the environment: hydropower plant projects on Buna and Ugar rivers and the campaign to save parks in residential areas of Borik in Banja Luka.

 “Citizens can learn the lessons from previous successful cases and use verified tools again.
-We believe that our guide will help active people all around the country effectively face harmful commercial projects, damaging the environment and violations of the law from the side of the state authorities,” says Vanja Junuzovic, lawyer of the Center for Environment, non-governmental organization based in Banja Luka.
+We believe that our guide will help active people all around the country effectively face harmful commercial projects which are damaging the environment and violations of the law from the side of the state authorities,” says Vanja Junuzovic, lawyer of the Center for Environment, a non-governmental organization based in Banja Luka.

 Notes for editors: